KannonZenetism/zenetism-field-physics/structural-physics/SP03-expression-ratio-mathematics.md

 In most universal expressions, bidirectionality occurs **within** a single universe — both C and E are present, with one prevalent and one recessive.

-However, in fully Aionic or fully Khaonic limit cases, bidirectionality occurs **across paired contra-universes**:
+However, in fully Aionic or fully Khaonic limit cases, bidirectionality is structurally entailed **across paired contra-universes**:

 - A fully Aionic universe (C only) pairs with a fully Khaonic contra-universe (E only)
 - Together they form a complete biospiral